ecotoxxplorer/galaxyserver/index.md

 One probably, can add the user "slurm" and then, install slurm-wlm which will help in avoiding to run chown commands in this case.

 Under Ubuntu, Slurm configs are stored in /etc/slurm-llnl.
 No config is created by default.
 Before starting slurm scheduler, we will need to create a slurm.conf configuration file.
 You can use this [site](https://slurm.schedmd.com/configurator.easy.html) to create the file or by opening /usr/share/doc/slurmctld/slurm-wlm-configurator.html.
 Here, we will use [this file](slurm.conf) and upload it to /etc/slurm-llnl on the workstation.
 Several variables are necessary to be defined to have slurm scheduler working.
+If you are going to user our uploaded file, PLEASE replace $(localhost) everywhere in the file by its actual system value.
+Also, replace $(nproc).
+Otherwise, slurm may fail to start properly.

 For example, the following options including others helped in successfully enabling slurm to run several jobs in one workstation.